sparrowcode/DiffableKit/Readme.md

     // Pass cell provider and content.
-    // About content you can read next. setCellProviders([cellProvider], sections: content) }
+    // About content you can read next. setCellProviders([locationCellProvider], sections: content) }
 ```
-You can use default cell provider if using project's models.
+In project available models for like `SPDiffableTableRow` and other with ready-use properties.
+Also you can use default cell provider if using project's models.
 For get it call `SPDiffableTableController.defaultCellProvider`.
-All actions similar to collections.
-For example usage you can find in project in taget `Example`.

 ### Apply Content